emmettcollings/bubbie-vi/TEST.md

 This test just changes the background color.

 # Test 5
 This test just simply clears the screen and prints to the center of the screen.
+(Not actually complete yet, but I sorta moved on to implementing it in the title screen test)

 # Test 6
 This test just simply tests disabling the cursor flash.